jterrazz/awesome-42/README.md

 # Awesome 42

-> A collection of the best ressources and advices for your 42 journey.
+> A collection of the best ressources for your 42 journey.

 ### Index